 A first-class light and fog-signal maintained in a fixed structure on the shoal would be a better guide for vessels, and the annual cost of maintenance would be about $4,450 less than the lightship now costs.
 With the construction of a station as is proposed, once authorized and then provided for, light vessel No. 89 now at Martin Reef could be at once released for assignment elsewhere and the relief light vessel placed on her station temporarily during the new construction.
 This would avoid the necessity for building a new lightship, at a cost of about $200,000, to replace lightship No. 56, which is in such condition that it must be replaced within two years.
 Thus, for an expenditure of $100,000, the shoal can be better marked, there will be a saving of about $100,000 over the cost of a new vessel for the Lakes, and also an annual fixed saving of about $4,450.
 The matter is an urgent one from the standpoint of economy.

 Access to the station was made possible by two boat cranes, operated by compressed air and located at opposite corners of the pier.
 Lightship 89 was released on June 7, 1927 and transferred to the twelfth district for use as a relief vessel.
 Work at the station wrapped up in July 1927.
-Herbert P. Crittenden, who had been serving as head keeper at Crisp Point Lighthouse for six years, was transferred to become the first head keeper at Martin Reef Lighthouse.
+Herbert P. Crittenden, who had been served as head keeper at Gull Rock Lighthouse, Manitou Island Lighthouse, Crisp Point Lighthouse, and Grand Marais Lighthouse, was transferred to become the first head keeper at Martin Reef Lighthouse.

 Wallis G. Cogswell was serving on Martin Reef Lighthouse in early April 1954 when he fell down a flight of stairs and injured his back.
 A helicopter stationed on the icebreaker Mackinaw was dispatched to the lighthouse, where it hovered about twenty-five feet above the lantern deck while a web sling was lowered to retrieve Cogswell.
 Once on board the Mackinaw, Cogswell was taken to Cheboygan where he was treated at Community Hospital.

-On May 1, 2013, the General Services Administration announced that Martin Reef Lighthouse was excess to the needs of the Coast Guard and was "being made available at no cost to eligible entities defined as federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes."
+On May 1, 2013, the General Services Administration announced that Martin Reef Lighthouse was excess to the needs of the Coast Guard and was “being made available at no cost to eligible entities defined as federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes.”
 Interested entities were given sixty days to submit a letter of interest.
-If the lighthouse is not transferred, it will be sold.
+After no qualified steward was found, the General Services Administration initiated an online auction for the lighthouse on July 2, 2018 with a starting bid of $25,000.
+Six bidders particiapted in the auction, which ended on October 1, 2018 with a high bid of $52,777.